An eye-opening post on how evidence-based investing is giving investors (like you) the upper hand

 As time went on, I realised things needed to change.

-In an environment driven by high commissions, self-interest and hidden conflicts – promoters of an alternative just didn’t seem to exist.
+In an environment driven by, self-interest and hidden conflicts – promoters of an alternative just didn’t seem to exist.

 That was until the evidence-based investing philosophy began.

 Today, it’s become a global challenger to the status quo of Wall Street banks and international brokerages.

 A growing movement based on Nobel prize-winning research, evidence-based investing delivers better results…

 Academically proven, peer-reviewed and grounded upon fact not fiction.

 This philosophy captures the returns of the market through a low-cost, diversified and long- term investment management strategy…